CONSULTATION FEE RANGE

 - You may also need to download the caregiver criminal background check form.

-Once you begin using cannabis, you must arrange for another follow-up doctor’s visit.
+Once you begin using cannabis, you must arrange another follow-up doctor’s visit.
 They will monitor your progress and may decide to change the dose as they would with any prescription drug.
-Incidentally, when you visit a dispensary for the first time, you will probably go through an orientation session.
+Incidentally, you will probably go through an orientation session when you visit a dispensary for the first time.
 It can last up to 20 minutes.

-Governor Phil Murphy hopes to cut the overall cost to help the 67,000+ MMJ patients in New Jersey.
+Governor Phil Murphy hopes to cut the overall cost to help the growing number of MMJ patients in New Jersey.
 The state government will require for-profit companies to show how they intend to cut prices before entering the marketplace.

 - Muscular dystrophy

 - Terminal illness with a prognosis of less than a year to live